Stars without perfection-madness

 Paparrazi photos serve the pleasure of hurt

-Now I tend not to be the friend of damaging paparazzi photos, but such an action can be much more figurative than all the talk of "stars are only human" to help us to understand just that: that stars are just human.
-Presumably, this professional group also serves exactly this Schadenfreude need - where the photos below are not real paparazzi shots but satirical alienation.
+Now I tend not to be a friend of damaging paparazzi photos, but such an action can help a lot more figuratively than all the talk about “Stars are just people” so that we understand exactly that: Stars are just people.
+This professional group probably also serves precisely this need for malicious pleasure - although the photos below are not real paparazzi shots but satirical alienations.

 The perfection with which the photos shown below have been distorted, gives an idea of what is technically possible today - also to present us people who appear to be perfectly looking in glossy magazines.
 Only one thing has to be criticized again, because it serves all stereotypes: that the women were almost all made thicker.